Aelius Nicon

 Nicon was a mathematician, architect, astronomer, philosopher, and devotee of Greek literature.
 Nicon closely supervised Galen's education and tutored him at home, intending his son to study philosophy or politics.
-However, according to Galen, Nicon was visited in a dream by Asclepius, Greek god of healing, who told to him to allow his son to study medicine.
+However, according to Galen, Nicon was visited in a dream by Asclepius, Greek god of healing, who told him to allow his son to study medicine.
 Galen soon began his studies at the major sanctuary of Asclepius located in Pergamon.

-In his book, On the Passions and Errors of the Soul, Galen says that his "father's training lay chiefly in the sciences of geometry, arithmetic, architecture, and astronomy.
+In his book, On the Passions and Errors of the Soul, Galen says that his "father's training lay chiefly in the sciences of geometry, arithmetic, architecture, and astronomy".
 He also describes his temperament: